GROUNDING EXERCISES FOR ANXIETY

 • You feel numb to your surroundings

 It’s almost as if we’re on autopilot a lot of the time and don’t really take things in properly as we jump to the next thing.
-Many people are attached to there phones, getting instant gratification from the content they consume.
+Many people are attached to their phones, getting instant gratification from the content they consume.

-You can see people becoming ungrounded every day.
+You can see people becoming ungrounded more and more every day.
 It’s evident in many celebrities for example.
 Some may have a very successful career and when that happens they are rewarded over and over.
 Of course, they deserve to be rewarded as they have worked hard to get where they are.
+The issue is, they get trained to be rewarded for everything they do.
+Many of these highly successful celebrities lose touch with reality.

 I like to use Justin Bieber as an example.
 He became hugely successful at a young age.
 He was rewarded constantly and likely lost track of what real life is meant to be about.
 Yes, the money and fame are fun but it can all come crashing down in an instant.

-The world watched as he went from news headline to the next, getting into trouble time and time again.
+The world watched as he went from one news headline to the next, getting into trouble time and time again.

 In recent years he has calmed down and got back on track with his music.
 He admits that he’s more grounded now.